A jewel at the heart of Tucson’s rustic beauty.

 – 20 3×6 tables – white linens

-– 100 folding chairs – use of any donated decorations
+– 75 folding chairs – use of donated decorations in our décor closet

-We also try to provide a two-hour courtesy window the day before for interior decorating, rehearsals, etc. This is contingent on whether we have a committed rental for that day.
+We also try to provide a one to two hour courtesy window the day before for rehearsals.
+This is contingent on whether we have a committed rental for that day.

 Can I bring my own food/use my own caterer?
 Yes.
 We provide a small kitchen equipped with refrigerator, sink, and microwave (no stove).
 The Adobe House is available and ideal for setting up a buffet line.
 You and/or your caterer provide the food.
 You create the setup the way you want per your needs and costs.